coolandco/ThesisHololens/README.md

 ## Augmented Reality Steuerung von Smarthome Infrastrukturen

 This is the project repository for my bachelor thesis.
 Below you can see the visual interface when using the Application in this repository.
 The Repository just serves a Demonstration purpose and is **not** made to be run on its own and without the proper background knowledge.
-Plea
+Please contact me, if you'd like further information.

 -----